builtbywilldev/builtbywill-mini-project/README.md

 # BuiltByWill – FES Mini Project

-A simple HTML page built as part of the Frontend Simplified program.
-This is the very beginning of my frontend journey.
+A simple webpage built from scratch using HTML and CSS as part of the Frontend Simplified program.
+This project tracks my progression from total beginner to confident developer — and every step matters.

 ---

 ## 🚧 Project Status

-`[█░░░░░░░░░░] 10%` – Basic HTML structure completed.
-CSS coming soon.
+`[█████░░░░░░] 50%` – HTML structure and core CSS complete.
+Responsive design coming next.

 ---

 ## 📁 What This Project Includes
+- `index.html`: Complete structural layout
+- `style.css`: Styling with Flexbox, spacing, typography, and color themes
-- `index.html`: core layout and structure
+- Responsive layout structure in progress
-- Placeholder images and semantic tags
-- First use of `<form>`, `<nav>`, `<header>`, `<section>`, and `<footer>`
+- Sectional design: About, Discord, Contact
+- Basic form setup with inputs and textarea

 ---

 ## 🧠 Lessons Learned

+### 🧱 HTML (Week 1)
-- Importance of semantic HTML
+- Importance of semantic structure
+- Elements like `<form>`, `<nav>`, `<header>`, `<section>`, and `<footer>`
+- Internal linking, asset paths, and hierarchy

+### 🎨 CSS (Week 2)
+- Flexbox for layout control
+- Custom fonts with Google Fonts
-- Structuring sections for real-world sites
+- BEM-style class naming for clean organization
+- Visual spacing using padding, margin, line height
+- Section coloring and design rhythm
-- How early progress matters
+- How layout flows affect user experience

 ---